ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftExternalAero.rst

 IAircraftExternalAero
 =====================

-.. py:class:: IAircraftExternalAero
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftExternalAero

    object

    Interface used to access the External File Aerodynamics options for the Basic Acceleration Model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftExternalAero

 Overview
 --------